Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: CVaR-Optimal AND-OR Search

 \subsection{Efficiency Enhancements}

+CVaR-CTP-AO* can be enhanced without compromising solution optimality.
+The algorithm used in the experiments in the next section implements the efficiency mechanisms presented here.

+First, our algorithm can search across an augmented state ${\widetilde{\mX} = \mX \times \mathbb{R}_{>0}}$ space that includes a positive real dimension representing the running cost incurred by the agent.
+In that case, each node of the search tree represents an augmented state characterized by three components: a vertex in the graph, an information set, and the cost-to-come from the root node.
+This transformation allows quick access to the cost-to-come of a frontier node $n$ without looking up the corresponding process trajectory history in the search tree (which is the behaviour of function $g(n)$ in \Cref{alg:cvar-aostar-main:init} of \Cref{alg:cvar-aostar-main}).
+In fact, as shown in~\cite{bauerle_markov_2011}, this information is a sufficient statistic of the process history.
+Technically, the inner optimization problem in \Cref{eq:inner_exp} over the augmented state space has an optimal substructure and admits a dynamic program.
+Nonetheless, since we are using a tree-based search methodology, the cost propagation process in \Cref{alg:cvar-aostar-main} remains the same.

+In this augmented version of our problem, the start state has a cost-to-come of 0 (by definition) and is defined as $\tilde{x}_0=(v_0,\mI_0,0)$.
+The action space and cost function remain identical.
+The augmented state transition function $\tilde{\tau}:\widetilde{\mX} \times \mA \times \widetilde{\mX} \rightarrow [0,1]$ is very similar to the original one.
+Since the cost of an action $a \in \mA(\tilde{x})$ taken from some augmented state $\tilde{x}=(v,\mI,g)$ is deterministic, the cost-to-come of the resulting augmented state, $g+c(\tilde{x},a)$, is also deterministic.
+For drive-observe actions, the probabilities of observation outcomes are the same as with the original state space:

+where $\tilde{x} = (v,\mI,g)$ and $\tilde{x}'=(\text{dest}(a),\mI',g+c((v,\mI), a))$ are the originating and destination augmented states, respectively.
+This transformation does not change the number of CVaR-CTP-AO* iterations required to find CVaR-optimal policies; it simply extends the same search tree into a third space.
+Resilience against the curse of dimensionality is another benefit of a tree-based approach over the dynamic programming algorithms iterating over the whole state space as in~\cite{bauerle_markov_2011,chow_risk-sensitive_2015}.

-The baseline CVaR-CTP-AO* algorithm can be enhanced without compromising solution optimality.
-Efficiency mechanisms presented for the CTP~\citep{aksakalli_ao_2016}, such as pruning AND nodes using worst-case cost estimates, can reduce the number of successors during the expansion of OR nodes.
-Additionally, nodes of the same type representing the same states (same vertex, same information set and same running cost) can be fused together to avoid expanding duplicate descendant subtrees.
-In practice, this operation has low computational overhead and is achieved through a hash table lookup, which is $O(1)$ in the best case.
+Second, the AO* efficiency mechanisms presented for the CTP in~\cite{aksakalli_ao_2016}, such as pruning AND nodes using worst-case cost estimates, can reduce the number of successors during the expansion of OR nodes.
+Additionally, nodes of the same type representing the same augmented states (same vertex, same information set and same running cost) can be fused together to avoid expanding duplicate descendant subtrees.
+In practice, searching for identical nodes has low computational overhead and is achieved through a hash table lookup, which is $O(1)$ in the best case.
 Although nodes may have multiple parents with such a caching mechanism~\citep{aksakalli_ao_2016}, we will continue to refer to the data structure as an AO \textit{tree} (as opposed to an acyclic \textit{graph}) for consistency.